ydiedienov/SIMPLY-CHOCOLATE/README.md

 ## 🌟 Features

-- **Elegant Design**: A clean, minimalist interface with a focus on aesthetics.
 - **Responsive Layout**: Fully functional across devices — desktop, tablet, and mobile.
 - **Interactive Elements**: Smooth scrolling, hover effects, and animations.
 - **Swiper.js Integration**: Seamless sliders for showcasing products or testimonials.